TheLucasHenry/Block-all-connections-not-through-VPN/README.md

 Disconnect from WARP and run the batch file with administrative privileges:

-  press 1 to enable
+  press 1 to enable.

-  press 2 to disable
+  press 2 to disable.

-  press 3 to run a connection test
+  press 3 to run a realtime connection test.

   press 4 to exit.